 Perform at professional venues

-A hive on collaboration
+A hive of collaboration

 As well as taking part in a number of workshops, you’ll also have the chance to collaborate with students from other courses.
-This may include working on projects with those studying Film and TV Production, Creative Writing or the Audio and Music programmes.
+This may include working on projects with those studying Film and TV Production, Creative Advertising, or the Audio and Music programmes.

 How will I be taught and assessed?

 Assessment is varied; catering for different learning styles and enabling you to develop a wide range of academic and performance skills.
+We do not have any written exams and where possible encourage you to develop your own response to open briefs, giving students a choice over their work.

 What are the course entry requirements?